colorizer/quasiengineer/content/coding/100daysofcode/100-days-of-code-log-r1d3.md

 end function function_name
 ```

 Hence, the `result` keyword is used to specify the return value.
-There is no `return` keyword in Fortran.
+There is a `return` keyword in Fortran but it only returns the control back to the caller.
+Hence, the result need to be assigned properly.

 Also, fortran can take optional arguments.
 Inside the function body, these need to be declared with `optional` keyword.

 ```fortran
 integer, optional, intent(in) :: somenumber